felbro/pantor-act/README.md

 If you are uncertain or wish to gain additional information regarding Makefiles and CMake, read up on content not provided by the ACT organization.

-### 2: Running the build
+### 3: Running the build

 With the build compiled, there will now exist executables that can be run.
 You can see sample solutions provided under the `/act/solutions/` directory (and the executables in `/act/build/solutions/`).
 There is also a "tools" directory which illustrates the funcitonality of the core decoder-encoder provided.
 Having a look at those might give some instructions on how they can be run (looking at the main function will give an intuition of what flags that can be passed).
 An example will be given on how to run an executable properly below.
-The example will utilize the secho.cc tool as it simply echoes the input messages, giving decoder-encoder intuition.
+The secho.cc tool works like an echo-tool, with the exception of an internal MsgSeqNo counter it will add and send (encode) to the messages in std::cout.

 With that said, the core-program will therefor need input.
 In the simplified trading platform that ACT provides, there is only two streams of data: Standard Input (std::cin) and Standard Output (std::cout).
 Thus, these streams will handle input and output for both Client and Exchange (ESE) messages.

 Now with some description at hand, let's go through how to run the program.
+You may want the specifications document readily available while doing this.
+Please see: http://act.pantor.com/spec/ and read up on "EMP text encoding" and "Message layout"

 Standing in the `act/build/tools/` directory: